EsotericSoftware/spine-scripts/photoshop/README.md

 ## Download

-Right click this link: [PhotoshopToSpine.jsx](https://github.com/EsotericSoftware/spine-scripts/raw/master/photoshop/PhotoshopToSpine.jsx) (not the link above) and choose `Save Link As` to save the script file.
-Make sure the extension of the file you are saving is `.jsx` and that you aren't mistakenly saving the web page instead.
+Cick this link: [PhotoshopToSpine.jsx](http://esotericsoftware.com/spine-scripts/PhotoshopToSpine.jsx) (not the link above) to save the script file.
+Make sure the extension of the file you are saving is `.jsx`.
+If you use the link in the list of files above, you may mistakenly save a web page.

-To see the Spine logo on the dialog, you may optionally right click [logo.png](https://github.com/EsotericSoftware/spine-scripts/raw/master/photoshop/logo.png) and choose `Save As` to save the logo image in the same folder as the script file.
+To see the Spine logo on the dialog, you may optionally click [logo.png](http://esotericsoftware.com/spine-scripts/logo.png) and save the logo image in the same folder as the script file.

 ## Install